okta-awscli/okta-awscli/README.md

 ### Example

-`okta-awscli --profile my-aws-account iam list-users`
+`stash-okta --profile my-aws-account iam list-users`

 If no awscli commands are provided, then okta-awscli will simply output STS credentials to your credentials file, or console, depending on how `--profile` is set.